LGN520/farreach-public/README.md

 </br>

-- NOTEs for exp_recovery
+- Notes for exp_recovery
-	- Possible error messages for scp in farreach/localscripts/fetch\*.sh (maybe due to testbed mis-configurations)
+	- Possible errors for scp in `farreach/localscripts/fetch\*.sh` (maybe due to testbed mis-configurations)
-		- If you have an error message of `hot key verification failed`, check whether {switch} can connect with two servers, two servers can connect with two clients, and {second server} can connect with {first server}, by CONNECTION_PRIVATEKEY
+		- If you have an error of `hot key verification failed`, check whether {switch} can connect with two servers, two servers can connect with two clients, and {second server} can connect with {first server}, by CONNECTION_PRIVATEKEY
-		- If you have an error message of `permission denied` when transfering files, check the correctness of ownership for /tmp/farreach in {switch} and two servers
+		- If you have an error of `permission denied` when transfering files, check the correctness of ownership for /tmp/farreach in {switch} and two servers
-		- If you have an error message of `permission denied (public key)`, check whether you spefcify the correct CONNECTION_PRIVATEKEY in {switch} and two servers
+		- If you have an error of `permission denied (public key)`, check whether you spefcify the correct CONNECTION_PRIVATEKEY in {switch} and two servers
 	- If you want to test recovery time based on existing raw statistics instead of running server-rotation-based experiments again
-    	- Step 1: check scripts/global.sh under {main client}
+    	- Step 1: check `scripts/global.sh` under {main client}
 			- Make sure `EVALUATION_OUTPUT_PREFIX` points to the path of existing raw statistics (including in-switch snapshot, client-side backups, and maxseq) generated by previous server-rotation-based experiments
 		- Step 2: under {main client}
 			- Run `scripts/exps/run_exp_recovery.sh <workloadmode> 1`, where we set the argument <recoveryonly> as 1 to skip the step of running a new server-rotation-based experiment